usaid-cs/yesterday-i-learned/random.md

 1. Hanoi has the same population as Hong Kong.
 [Shanghai is almost 7x more populous than Berlin](https://en.wikipedia.org/wiki/List_of_cities_proper_by_population), and almost 3x that of NYC.
 1. Despite being one of the two official languages, only 0.6% of the Macanese population speak Portuguese at home.
 1. [Wake](http://www.dictionary.com/browse/in--the--wake--of) (n.) means the line of waves left by a boat or ship.
-1. Apparently, the sex of [an afternoon](https://www.lalanguefrancaise.com/un-ou-une-apres-midi-orthographe) changes depending on what happens during the afternoon, but the academy says afternoons should stay male regardless of activity, because mornings are males, and there's no reason for males to change into females in the afternoon. *Hon hon hon.*
 1. Your watch has a timer.
 You don't need a phone to boil an egg.
 1. Raymond, your role model, got burned [at least once](https://lwn.net/Articles/730962/) by a Dropbox employee.
 1. [Out of sight, out of mind](https://www.lukew.com/ff/entry.asp?1945): people don't click on things if they are hidden behind a menu or a dropdown.
 Important things ought to be visible, and ought to be [near the bottom](https://www.lukew.com/ff/entry.asp?1927) (if designing for mobile).